Ukhang/code_tracker/README.md

-# Local Storage Issue Code - Tracker 🎫
+# Code - Tracker 🎫

 Code - tracker this allows users to add code issues or code reports.
 It is built with Vanilla Js, Bootstrap and Custom CSS.